jpalardy/jpalardy.github.io/_posts/2016-03-16-why-learn-awk.markdown

 care of all that, your code is implicitly surrounded by a loop that's going to iterate over every input line.

+DISCLAIMER: This isn't AWK, it's JavaScript.
+It might as well be pseudocode.
-DISCLAIMER: all code simplified and for illustrative purposes only.
+All code simplified and for illustrative purposes only.

 {% highlight javascript %}
 // open each file, assign content to "lines"